Justin Joly: Early life

 Joly attended Iona Preparatory School in New Rochelle, New York.
 During his high school career he had 123 receptions for 1,827 yards and 22 total touchdowns.
 He committed to the University of Connecticut to play college football.

 College career

 As a true freshman at UConn in 2022, he played in 12 games and had 18 receptions for 250 yards and two touchdowns.
 As a sophomore in 2023, he led the team with 56 receptions for 578 yards and two touchdowns.
 After the season, he entered the transfer portal and transferred to NC State University.

+Joly made an immediate impact at NC State, finishing with 43 catches for 661 yards and four touchdowns while averaging 15.4 yards per reception, fourth among all FBS tight ends.
+He was named to the Mackey Award preseason watch list ahead of that first season in Raleigh.

+As a senior in 2025, Joly posted career highs in receptions (49) and touchdowns (seven, tying the NC State program record) and earned first-team All-ACC honors.

+He capped his college career by winning Tight End MVP at the 2026 Senior Bowl.